dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: The most effective way to evaluate a solution is to gather feedback from stakeholders.
 Examination techniques, such as demonstrations, are valuable for this purpose.
 In this case, conducting demonstrations will effectively show that the software meets stakeholders' requirements and intended functions, addressing the varied feedback received.

 Question: In discussions about decommissioning a sophisticated corporate software system, you propose a phased cutover approach.
 Other team members suggest various coexistence periods.
 However, the CTO, Willie, is wary of coexistence methods and instead opts for:
 A: Adopting a phased cutover for the systems being retired.
+This will ensure that the new system is fully operational before the old system is decommissioned.
 B: Keeping both systems operational concurrently, with data duplicated, to facilitate a gradual transition for users.
 C: Consulting an external firm for guidance on the best strategy for decommissioning.
 D: Implementing a comprehensive single-event cutover, aiming to replace all components in one extended weekend.